Dataswyft API Platform: Developers Docs

 A few useful resources to help you with JWT tokens:

-jwt.io contains a very useful tool for token debugging while in development as well as listing all the major JWT libraries.
+contains a very useful tool for token debugging while in development as well as listing all the major JWT libraries.

-JWT libraries are available in all major programming languages and most major frameworks implement wrappers for them.
+JWT libraries in all major programming languages and most major frameworks implement wrappers for them.
 You should be careful in verifying that the library of your choice is up to date and does not have reported security flaws.